-The bald eagle is a large raptor often associated with aquatic habitats across North America with breeding populations occurring primarily in Alaska and Canada; however, eagles have been documented nesting in all 48 contiguous States, except Rhode Island and Vermont (Buehler 2000).
+The bald eagle is a large raptor often associated with aquatic habitats across North America with breeding populations occurring primarily in Alaska and Canada; however, documentation exists that eagles have nested in all 48 contiguous States, except Rhode Island and Vermont (Buehler 2000).
 The bald eagle has been the national emblem of the United States since 1782 and is a key symbol for many Native Americans (Buehler 2000).
-During the migration period, eagles can be found throughout the United States and parts of Mexico (Buehler 2000).
-The migration of eagles has been labeled as "complex", which can make determining migration movement difficult to ascertain.
+During the migration period, eagles occur throughout the United States and parts of Mexico (Buehler 2000).
+Buehler (2000) labelled the migration of eagles as "complex", which can make determining migration movement difficult to ascertain.
 Migration is dependent on many factors, including the age of the eagle, location of the breeding site, severity of the climate at the breeding site, and availability of food (Buehler 2000).
 Generally, the fall migration period begins in mid-August and extends through mid-November with peak periods occurring from September through October.
 The spring migration period generally begins in March and extends through May with peak periods occurring from mid-March through mid-May (Buehler 2000).